-III.
+II.
 Key Considerations for the Design Outline of CBDC See following pages for details.

 - People's life style, daily transactions and means of payments vary in each jurisdiction.
 Goals and motivations for CBDC are also different in each jurisdiction.
-Broader perspectives need to be considered in order to meet user demands in Japan. - CBDC should be designed as a currency for the digital economy.
-Anyone can safely and securely pay with CBDC anytime and anywhere.
-This Expert Panel lays out the basic considerations and possible options for the following issues. - (1) Relationship between BOJ and intermediaries How to provide a payment means with better user experience - (2) Relationship between CBDC and other payment services How to improve the stability/efficiency of the overall payment systems - (3) Security & user data How to make the infrastructure always available & how to address public concerns about privacy - (4) Other issues (legal consideration / cost / cross-border payment)
+Taking into account Japan's economic/social situations and current payment circumstances, discussions should be continued from multifaceted perspectives for CBDC to fit well into economic/social situations and meet the demand of users.
+In addition, Japan should contribute to set the relevant international standards, and also make its design of CBDC aligned with those standards. - CBDC should be designed as a currency for the digital economy.
+This meeting lays out the basic considerations and possible options for the following issues. - (1) Relationship between BOJ and intermediaries How to provide a payment means with better user experience - (2) Relationship between CBDC and other payment services How to improve the stability/efficiency of the overall payment systems - (3) Security & user data How to make the infrastructure always available & how to address public concerns about privacy - (4) Legal consideration How to address legislative issues when CBDC may have various effects on the current legal framework - (5) Other issues (cost / cross-border payment / other administrative issues)